Willis Hall: Career

 After his success with Anderson at the Royal Court, Hall contacted a boyhood friend, the writer Keith Waterhouse, about adapting his successful novel Billy Liar (1959).
 Their 1960 play of the same name starred Albert Finney when it premiered in 1960, and played for 582 performances before being taken out on a series of national tours.
 After this success, in 1963 Hall's and Waterhouse's self-styled company, "Waterhall Productions", adapted the story for the big screen, where it was filmed by John Schlesinger, with Tom Courtenay in the lead role.
 Under Waterhall's coaxing, the piece also became the long-running Drury Lane musical, Billy (1974), starring Michael Crawford, and a television sitcom of the same name both in Britain (1973–74) and in the United States (1979).

-Hall continued this successful partnership with Waterhouse and, over the next 30 years, the two men produced more than 250 scripts for theatre, film, and television including the plays Celebration and All Things Bright and Beautiful, the TV series' Worzel Gummidge, Budgie and Secret Army and the screenplays for Whistle Down the Wind and Alfred Hitchcock's Torn Curtain.
+Hall continued this successful partnership with Waterhouse and, over the next 30 years, the two men produced more than 250 scripts for theatre, film, and television including the plays Celebration, Kidnapped at Christmas and All Things Bright and Beautiful, the TV series Worzel Gummidge, Budgie, Minder, The Fuzz, and Secret Army and the screenplays for Whistle Down the Wind, A Kind of Loving and Alfred Hitchcock's Torn Curtain.

-Hall also wrote more than a dozen children's books, including a series about a family called the Hollins who meet a vegetarian vampire called Count Alucard.
+Hall also wrote more than a dozen children's books, including a series about a family called the Hollins who meet a vegetarian vampire called The Last Vampire.
 He also wrote a book, Henry Hollins and the Dinosaur.
 His membership of The Magic Circle was a source of inspiration for these books.
-He also wrote 40 radio and television plays, as well as contributing to many TV series, including The Return of the Antelope and Minder.
-Willis Hall also wrote 'The Royal Astrologer', a wonderfully amusing collection of separate stories for children relating the adventures of Father Mole-Cricket, his son Master Mole Cricket, and the bad-tempered emperor Indira-Maya who appoints the two as Royal Astrologer and Assistant Royal Astrologer.
+He also wrote radio and television children's plays, as well as contributing to many TV series, including The Return of the Antelope and 'The Royal Astrologer', a collection of separate stories for children relating the adventures of Father Mole-Cricket, his son Master Mole Cricket, and the bad-tempered emperor Indira-Maya who appoints the two as Royal Astrologer and Assistant Royal Astrologer.

+A football fan, Hall co-authored Football Classified (1974) with the legendary Michael Parkinson and wrote two football memoirs, My Sporting Life and Football Final (1975).

 He wrote a musical about the scarecrow Worzel Gummidge, and others based on the books Treasure Island and The Wind in the Willows.
+He co-wrote Cameron Mackintosh's stage-musical of Arnold Bennett’s The Card (1973), and adapted Eduardo De Filippo’s plays Saturday, Sunday, Monday (1974) and Filumena (1977) for stage.
 He also wrote the script for the successful project, Peter Pan: A Musical Adventure (1996).

 Personal life and death

+He was a greyhound racing enthusiast, and unsuccessful owner.
 Hall was married four times.
 His first three marriages to Kathleen May Cortens (m.
 1954), actress Jill Bennett (m.
 1962), and Dorothy Kingsmill-Lunn (m.
 1966), all ended in divorce.
 On 2 November 1973, Hall married the 28-year-old dancer and actress Valerie Shute, who survived him, along with his four sons.
 Following a long fight with esophageal cancer, Hall died at his home in Ghyll Mews, Ilkley in West Yorkshire on 7 March 2005.